Privacy Policy

 • to enforce, exercise or defend legal claims.

 You have the right to receive your personal data given to the data controller in a structured and machine-readable format.
-In addition, you have the right to transfer this data to another person without hindrance by the data controller who was initially given the data, if:
+In addition, you have the right to transfer this data to another person without hindrance by the data controller who was initially given the data.

 Without prejudice to any other administrative or judicial remedy, you have the right to lodge a complaint with a supervisory authority if you consider that the processing of personal data concerning you infringes the GDPR.
 The supervisory authority to which the complaint has been lodged shall inform the complainant of the status and outcome of the complaint, including the possibility of a judicial remedy under Art.
 78 GDPR.
 A list, of the locally competent supervisory authorities in Germany can be found on the website of the Federal Commissioner for Data Protection at the following link: https://www.bfdi.bund.de/DE/Service/Anschriften/Laender/Laender-node.html